iamdjaj/challenges/back-end/senior/user-accreditation/README.md

 ## Your coding challenges
 There are two challenges embedded in this:
-* PR review: A developer has taken a stab at implementing this and issues a PR: [PR #25](https://github.com/yieldstreet/challenges/pull/25).
+* PR review: A developer has taken a stab at implementing this and issues a [PR](https://github.com/yieldstreet/challenges/pull/25).
 As a peer reviewing this PR knowing the context of this requirement, will you approve this PR?
 If not, why not?
 * A better implementation: Can you provide your own implementation for the `POST /user/accreditation` endpoint that's better than [PR #25](https://github.com/yieldstreet/challenges/pull/25)

 ### Queuing requests